Herring-UGAECSE-2920-S22/Class-Instructions/Deliverables/deliverable8.md

 In summary, for this week you need to:

 1. **P:** Filter Design(Experimental Bode Plot)
+2. **P:** 2-bit ADC
-2. Update your User Manual and Technical Documentation with your findings.
+3. Update your User Manual and Technical Documentation with your findings.